gemini3d/cmake-python-build/Readme_OpenSSL.md

 ```
 [ERROR] _ssl failed to import: /tmp/build-python/python-prefix/src/python-build/build/lib.linux-x86_64-3.13/_ssl.cpython-313-x86_64-linux-gnu.so: undefined symbol: X509_STORE_get1_objects
-The following modules are *disabled* in configure script:
-_sqlite3

 The necessary bits to build these optional modules were not found:
 _dbm                      _gdbm                     _tkinter